 Michigan State University

-Assistant Professor of Advertising + Public Relations, studying how platform affordances, social identity, and computational methods reshape political communication and the information ecosystem.
+I study how platform affordances, social identity, and computational methods reshape political communication and the information ecosystem.

-Dan Hiaeshutter-Rice headshot
+Dan Hiaeshutter-Rice

-Areas of Focus
+Areas of focus

 My work sits at the intersection of political communication, platform studies, and computational social science.